 An advocate for Kajal

-"She had not been treated well at home," says Meena Shah, Child Survival Program Coordinator.
+"She had not been treated well at home," says Meena, Child Survival Program Coordinator.
 "When she came to our center she was underweight and needed counseling and support.
 After being in the program, she delivered a healthy baby girl."

 "My baby loves me."

 Kajal named her daughter Angel—a name that would hold more meaning than Kajal could have imagined.
 The child that had been called a burden soon became a treasure to her family.
 Meena and the other staff at the center spoke constantly about God's plan for little Angel—and His plan for each of them.
 Angel is growing up in a home far different than the one her two older sisters were born into.
 Instead of focusing on an uncertain future, an expensive dowry, her family now celebrates the smiles and first steps of 1-year-old Angel.

 "My baby loves me," Kajal says simply, bragging on her daughter's appetite and sweet disposition.
 "She is active and playful."